 Bottom Line: At least on paper, this looks like a close win for the Bronco Sport.

-Bronco Sport: Being the newer of the two vehicles, the Bronco Sport offers more standard safety tech than the Cherokee.
-For starters, the basic Co-Pilot360 suite includes automated emergency braking with pedestrian detection, blind spot warning, forward collision warning, lane-keep assist, and auto high beams.
+Bronco Sport: The Basic Co-Pilot360 suite, standard on all BroSpos, includes automated emergency braking with pedestrian detection, blind spot warning, forward collision warning, lane-keep assist, and auto high beams.
 There are two higher-up Co-Pilot360 packages (Assist+ and Assist 2.0), which add things like adaptive cruise control (with stop-and-go), lane centering, and speed sign recognition.

 Bronco Sport: We’re happy to report the Bronco Sport doesn’t look like a reskinned Escape with big-bro Bronco styling cues.
 The Sport is still boxy, but the proportions work on the smaller footprint, at least to our eyes.
 The bluff nose with its round headlights and intersecting DRLs make the family connection, while a tall greenhouse suggests great sight-lines out.
 A tidy rear treatment also allows the Sport to look less like a Wrangler than the regular Bronco, though we’d argue that’s down to the dual necessities of heritage styling and packaging for the bigger model.

 Cherokee: Chances are you had a strong opinion on the Cherokee’s looks when it first arrived in the middle of the last decade.
 Jeep facelifted it for 2019, dropping the squinty headlights for more traditional—some may say boring—units.
 The angular wheel arches and distinctive rear treatment remain however, setting the Cherokee apart from other cars on the road and indeed within the Jeep lineup at large.